Walter Mosley: Career

-His first published book, Devil in a Blue Dress, was the basis of a 1995 movie starring Denzel Washington, and the following year a 10-part abridgement of the novel by Margaret Busby, read by Paul Winfield, was broadcast on BBC Radio 4.
+Mosley's first published book, Devil in a Blue Dress, was the basis of a 1995 movie starring Denzel Washington, and the following year, a 10-part abridgement of the novel by Margaret Busby, read by Paul Winfield, was broadcast on BBC Radio 4.
 The world premiere of Mosley's first play, The Fall of Heaven, was staged at the Playhouse in the Park, Cincinnati, Ohio, in January 2010.

 Mosley has served on the board of directors of the National Book Awards.
 He is on the board of the TransAfrica Forum.

 Former literature professor Harold Heft argued for Mosley's inclusion in the literary canon of Jewish-American writers.
 In Moment magazine, Johanna Neuman writes that black literary circles questioned whether Mosley should be considered a "black author".
 Mosley has said that he prefers to be called a novelist.
-He explains his desire to write about "black male heroes" saying "hardly anybody in America has written about black male heroes...
+He explains his desire to write about "black male heroes", saying "hardly anybody in America has written about black male heroes.
 There are black male protagonists and black male supporting characters, but nobody else writes about black male heroes."

-In 2019, after working in the writers room for the series Snowfall, Mosley was hired by Alex Kurtzman for a similar role on the third season of Star Trek: Discovery.
-After working on the series for three weeks, Mosley was notified by CBS of a complaint made against him by another member of the writers room for Mosley's use of the word "nigger" while telling a story about his experience with a police officer who had used the slur.
-CBS told Mosley this was usually a fireable offence, but said no further action would be taken and asked that he not use the word again outside of a script.
-Mosley chose to leave the series, quitting without informing Kurtzman, and explained his decision in an op-ed for The New York Times in September 2019.
-He did not identify Discovery as the series he was working on in the op-ed, but this was confirmed in reports on the op-ed shortly after its release.
+In 2019, after working in the writers room for the television series Snowfall, Mosley was hired, by Alex Kurtzman, for a similar role on the third season of Star Trek: Discovery.
+After working on the series for three weeks, Mosley was notified by CBS of a complaint made against him by another member of the writers room for Mosley's use of the word "nigger", while telling a story about his experience with a police officer who had used the slur.
+CBS told Mosley this was usually a fireable offence but said no further action would be taken and asked that he not use the word, again, outside of a script.
+Mosley chose to leave the series, quitting without informing Kurtzman, and he explained his decision in an op-ed for The New York Times, in September 2019.
+He did not identify Discovery as the series he was working on in the op-ed, but this was confirmed, in reports on the op-ed, shortly after its release.